 Write the contents of each box and handling instructions with a permanent marker.
 Write “THIS SIDE UP” and “FRAGILE” in big bold letters.

 Tip 7: Wrap Your Electronics in a Clean Paper to Minimize Damage

 Need help moving?
 Let our professional movers, packers, and relocation specialists help make your moving day the best it can be.
-Contact Moda Moving today for a free quote by calling (503) 678-9750.
+Contact Moda Moving today.